 Now this Chester-based dining experience with a difference is fully vegetarian and vegan, but as its name gives away, it operates from a residential property on a fairly ad hoc basis.

-Heather Mills’ aforementioned grab and go counter at Holland & Barrett on Foregate Street opened last summer and offers Vegan Society accredited foods free from animal products, fish, eggs, dairy, artificial colourings, GMOs and hydrogenated fats and oils.
+Heather Mills’ aforementioned grab and go counter at Holland & Barrett on Foregate Street opened in 2015 and offers Vegan Society accredited foods free from animal products, fish, eggs, dairy, artificial colourings, GMOs and hydrogenated fats and oils.

 This City Road restaurant has a vegetarian set menu deal and any main course can be prepared as a meat-free dish, but a word of warning for strict vegetarians – all curry pastes apart from yellow contain trace amounts of shrimp paste.